theamitsiingh/NetPulseX/README.md

-# NetPulseX - Real-time Network Monitoring Tool
+# NetPulseX - Advanced Real-time Network Monitoring Tool

 ## 📌 About NetPulseX
 **NetPulseX** is a powerful real-time network monitoring tool that continuously tracks your internet connection status and analyzes network traffic.
 It provides detailed insights into various protocols such as **TCP, UDP, ICMP, HTTPS, and HTTP** to help users understand their network activity.